 Downstream Power Spectral Density: 40 dB

 Once a Carrier builds a combination of these values, the Carrier must assign a unique code set (up to a 4-digit numeric value) identifying that particular combination.
 On each LSR submitted by the Carrier, the Carrier must place the identical corresponding code set in the CODE SET field on the LSR.
-When the LSR flows through SBC 13-STATE’s operational support systems (OSS), the SBC-13STATE systems will identify the code set values, read that value, and subsequently establish the service profile designated by the Carrier with the unique numeric value (driven by the numeric value off the LSR).
+When the LSR flows through ATT 13-STATE’s operational support systems (OSS), the ATT-13STATE systems will identify the code set values, read that value, and subsequently establish the service profile designated by the Carrier with the unique numeric value (driven by the numeric value off the LSR).

 MECHANIZATION OF SERVICE ORDER FLOW